LucasDelfino92/morrowindsharp/mwtools.md

   - Restricted cell cleaning
 - Click **Done**.
 - Select **Clean ESP/ESM files** and click **Execute**.
-- Browse for your **Morrowind\Data Files** folder, and select all plugins you want to clean. **In order to avoid potential issues, avoid cleaning any .esm file.**
+- Browse for your **Morrowind\Data Files** folder, and select all plugins that require cleaning.
 - Once the process is finished, two things will happen: cleaned plugins will be generated in your **Overwrite** folder, and a log will be generated in your **Morrowind\TESTool** folder, called TESTool.log.

 As explained earlier, it is a good idea to move the cleaned plugin from the **Overwrite** folder into the original mod's installation folder.

 ### Tes3cmd clean fancy2.bat

-Like TESTool, tes3cmd is used for cleaning mods.
-How it works is as follows.

-- Copy and paste the plugin you want to clean into **Morrowind\Data Files** and drop it into **Tes3cmd clean fancy2.bat**.
+- Cut and paste the plugins that require cleaning into **Morrowind\Data Files** and drop individually drop them into **Tes3cmd clean fancy2.bat**.
 - One of two things will happen:
-  1. The mod will be cleaned, and a .tmp file will be generated, as well as a log.
+  1. The mod will be cleaned, and both a .tmp file and a cleaning log will be generated.
 You can delete the original .esp, and **rename the .tmp file** to remove the .tmp extension.
-It will now be your cleaned plugin.
+It will now be your cleaned plugin, and you will have to install it through MO2.
-  2. The mod will not be cleaned, and a log will be generated.
+  2. The mod will not be cleaned, and a cleaning log will be generated.

+## HOW TO INSTALL CLEANED PLUGINS

 Once the plugin is cleaned, you have two options, entirely up to you:

 1. Make the plugin a .zip file and install it through MO2, overwriting the original, unclean plugin.